CESNET/UltraGrid/CONTRIBUTING.md

 # How to contribute to UltraGrid
 First, thanks to contribute to UltraGrid by using UltraGrid, reporting bugs, adding code or ideas.
-Further section contains basic informations how to contribute.
+Further section contains basic information how to contribute.
 Feel free to inform us if you need to contribute in a different way or extend this document.